A proxy user is a user, that will be used to carry out any changes such as creating issues, updating data, adding comments and attachments, etc.

 Navigate to General settings in the Exalate admin menu to set the proxy user.

-How to set a proxy user on Zendesk
+How to set up a proxy user on Zendesk

 Input the proxy user email address and the token generated by that user.
 Check how to generate access token for more details.